kctekn/obsidian-TagsRoutes/README.md

        4. You'll receive a report summarizing the content tagged within the specified time period.
    - **Direct linking to paragraphs:**
      Instead of linking only to entire notes, the plugin now creates direct links to specific paragraphs, improving navigation accuracy.
+     At the same time you can turn off this in the main settings tab.
    - **Performance optimization:**
      Query performance has been significantly improved for faster and more efficient results.